 You will find a tripod (with mount adapter) one of your most useful video recording accessories for iPhones.
 Your video clips will appear sock solid and enable you to easily conduct interviews without worrying about the camera.
 You can frame the shot as required, start recording, and then move round to be in front of the camera.

-If properly balanced and held correctly, the monopod and iPhone combo can mimic clips taken with a Steadicam.
-Clearly, they won’t be as good as shots taken using a gimbal but, considering you need to spend less than $20, the results will be much better than just holding the iPhone in your hand.
+If perfectly balanced and correctly held the monopod and iPhone combo can mimic clips taken with a Steadicam.
+They won’t be as good as shots taken using a gimbal but, considering you need to spend less than $20, the results will be much better than just holding the iPhone in your hand.

 Now you have the 10 practical steps to start recording videos on iPhone you may also like to learn how to reduce battery drain and shoot for longer with FiLMiC Pro.